190103123/projectAlgorithm/README.md

 1. Adjacency Matrix
 2. Adjacency List

-So, we implemented the directed graph with Adjacency Matrix representation.
+So, we implemented the directed graph with both representation.
 If we explain it in short it will be:

 - An adjacency matrix, which is a 2D array where each row and column is a node, and a value at that position of the matrix indicates an edge (or the weight of the edge), and a null value (or 0 is a value, or some other Sentinel/significant value) indicates the absence of an edge

+- An adjacency list, which is a 2D array (sort of), where the i-th list is a list of all nodes that are connected to the (adjacent) node i.
+Since our code is directed weighted, we made the list a list of pairs of node names and edge weights.